MicrosoftDocs/dynamics365-guidance/guidance/business-processes/order-to-cash-monitor-customer-credit-collections-overview.md

 ## Next steps

-If you want to implement Dynamics 365 solutions to assist with your *Monitor customer credit and collections* business process area, you can use the following business processes.
-Use the link for each business process to learn more about the business process.
-Links are added when articles become available.
+If you want to implement Dynamics 365 solutions to assist with your *Monitor customer credit and collections* business process area, you can use the following business processes. use the following resources and steps to learn more.
+(Links are added, when the articles are ready.)

 1. [Monitor customer credit and collections overview](order-to-cash-monitor-customer-credit-collections-overview.md)

-2. Update customer credit limits
+2. *Update customer credit limits*

-3. Block or close customer accounts
+3. *Block or close customer accounts*

-4. Handle non-sufficient fund (NSF) payments from customers
+4. *Handle non-sufficient fund (NSF) payments from customers*

-5. Process customer account statements
+5. *Process customer account statements*

-6. Dispute and resolve invoice discrepancies
+6. *Dispute and resolve invoice discrepancies*

-7. Process and write-off bad debts
+7. *Process and write-off bad debts*

-8. Create and process interest notes
+8. *Create and process interest notes*

-9. Create and process collection letters
+9. *Create and process collection letters*

-10. Detect fraudulent orders
+10. *Detect fraudulent orders*

 ## Related resources